-I offer the complete electric cooker installation service for Cardiff and surrounding areas.
-So if the retailer won’t install your new oven because the isolator is too close to the hob, you don’t have the circuit for an induction hob or you have a problem with your existing electric cooker installation; I’m the electrician in Cardiff that will get you up and running in a jiffy.
+I offer a complete electric cooker installation service for Cardiff, Penarth and Dinas Powys.
+So if the retailer won’t install your new oven because the isolator is too close to the cooking surface or you don’t have the required circuit for an induction hob; I’m the electrician who will get your new double oven or hob installed in a jiffy.

 How to get your electric cooker installation off to a flying start

-1. Read online reviews to see what previous buyers think about the hob, double oven or microwave you are planning to buy before making the purchase.
-Electrical retailers like ao.com, Curry’s and John Lewis sell and deliver quality cookers, sometimes the following day.
+1. Read reviews to see what previous buyers think about their new hob, double oven or microwave that you are planning to buy before making the purchase.
+Electrical retailers like ao.com, Currys, 501 Newport Rd and John Lewis in The Hayes sell and deliver quality cookers, often within a few days.

 2. Check the dimensions of your cooking area.
 Most integrated and free-standing ovens are 600mm wide, although they do come in smaller sizes of 500mm.